-Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties - The Czech Republic proposes to consider the following additional Code provisions: its role should be more precisely defined, so as to act as a facilitator in process of more intensive dialog among Advisory bodies and States Parties during the nomination process in line with Rules of Procedure (the Rule 45) "the documents relating to the items on the Provisional Agenda of each session of the Committee shall be distributed at the latest six weeks before the beginning of the session", and in order to increase the transparent, better understanding and preparedness of the Committee and the State Parties to the Committee session, the Secretariat should distribute (even if successively in several sets) working documents such as reports, progress reports, follow-up documents, general policy statements or scientific and/or thematic studies that follow some requirement of previous decision or resolution, etc. for Committee session as soon as they are available and not wait with their distribution to the latest date.
-The States Parties to the Convention shall: 17.
-Act in a manner consistent with the Code of Conduct to uphold the integrity and credibility of the World Heritage Convention for the benefit of all States Parties.
-See comment by Belgium in paragraph 2 of the section "Purpose and scope".
-18. Support the Committee in meeting its responsibility to make impartial decisions based on objective and scientific considerations (Operational Guidelines , Paragraph 23) through open and equal dialogue and information sharing with the Committee and the Secretariat.
+Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties its role should be more precisely defined, so as to act as a facilitator in process of more intensive dialog among Advisory bodies and States Parties during the nomination process in line with Rules of Procedure (the Rule 45) "the documents relating to the items on the Provisional Agenda of each session of the Committee shall be distributed at the latest six weeks before the beginning of the session", and in order to increase the transparent, better understanding and preparedness of the Committee and the State Parties to the Committee session, the Secretariat should distribute (even if successively in several sets) working documents such as reports, progress reports, follow-up documents, general policy statements or scientific and/or thematic studies that follow some requirement of previous decision or resolution, etc. for Committee session as soon as they are available and not wait with their distribution to the latest date.